philipcullen93/computer-infrastructure-assessment/README.md

 It can be installed using _pip install yfinance_.

+### Python Packages
 The Python Packages required for Problem 1 and their use is as follows:
-- yfinance is used to access historical financial data directly from Yahoo Finance using its public API.
+- yfinance is used to access historical financial data directly from Yahoo Finance using its public API [2][3].
-- pandas  are used to manipulate and export the downloaded data into a .csv (comma-separated values) file.
+- pandas  are used to manipulate and export the downloaded data into a .csv (comma-separated values) file [4].
 - datetime creates a timestamp for the file.
-This allows the file to be created with the required YYYYMMDD-HHmmss.csv format.
+This allows the file to be created with the required YYYYMMDD-HHmmss.csv format [5].
-- os check the repository to see if the data/ folder exists and create it if necessary.
+- os check the repository to see if the data/ folder exists and create it if necessary [5].

 ## Solving Problems
 All solutions, code etc. can be found in the Jupyter Notebook [problems.ipynb](https://github.com/philipcullen93/computer-infrastructure-assessment/blob/main/problems.ipynb)